 Naturally flavored beverages, both alcoholic and non-alcoholic, are also experiencing a renaissance.
 For some, the perfect blend of hearty and delicate flavor comes from floral beers and rose-infused kombuchas.
 As a result, the market is awash with rose-flavored jam, jelly, marmalade, syrup, ice cream, water, and even soup.

-Although rose flavor is just starting to make waves in western markets, it’s long been a staple of Middle Eastern diets and lifestyles.
+Although floral flavors is just starting to make waves in western markets, it’s long been a staple of Middle Eastern diets and lifestyles.
 Milk pudding, known as mulhalabieh (although spelling differs, depending on who you ask), is a classic Arabic sweet dish featuring rose water that is a favorite during Ramadan.
 It seems Middle Easterners have known for a long time what we in the west are just now figuring out: rose is the way to go.

 404892 Rose Natural Flavor Blend (O/S) citrusy, pine like, herbal